eduvpn/eduvpn-common/README.md

 This repository contains a Go library with functions that all EduVPN clients can use.
 The goal is to let EduVPN clients link against this library and gradually merge more common logic between EduVPN clients into this repository.

-cgo is used to build the go library into a shared dynamic library.
+cgo is used to build the Go library into a shared dynamic library.
 Wrappers will be written using some FFI framework for each language used in EduVPN clients to easily interface with the library.

 ## Functionality